 Louise Hatswell, finance director and business manager, chair of SYSBLThe SBM role has long been on a journey of development and it’s the practitioners who have propelled it from a back-of-house post to a leadership position.
-One key element in this has been the SBM groups and networks that provide a platform from which to share knowledge – and be heard.
+One key element in this has been the SBM groups and networks which provide a platform from which to share knowledge – and be heard.

 Take home points: